This Privacy Policy explains how RehabPath handles information when you use the RehabPath mobile app on iOS or Android.

 - Use your data for advertising.

-- Share rehabilitation logs with third parties.
+- Automatically share rehabilitation logs with clinicians or other third parties.

 Apple, Google, and your device operating system may collect crash reports, diagnostics, purchase history, download history, or other app-store/device information under their own policies and settings.
 RehabPath does not control those systems and does not receive your local rehabilitation data from them.